GenSpectrum/cov-spectrum-ppretty/README.md

 The canonical usage is as follows:

-* the CoV-Spectrum website sends a request to the `plot` endpoint that contains configuration information and data to plot in JSON format
+* the CoV-Spectrum website sends a request to the `save` endpoint that contains configuration information and data to plot in JSON format
-* the API returns a plot of the data in XX format.
+* the API returns the full filepath to where it saved plot(s) of the data.
+Plot files are named with the sha-256 hash of the request.

 The repository structure is modeled on https://github.com/sol-eng/plumbpkg.